ShivankShekhar/Card-Form/README.md

 - Run the application : `ng serve`
 - Navigate to `http://localhost:4200/`

+## Some Assumptions
+- cvv is 4 digit value
+- Card Holder contains only alphabets and space
+- Some images for card type may not be present

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.